How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Media coverage should not be treated as an isolated activity.
 It must be integrated with the brand’s overall strategy to create a cohesive narrative.

 Integration also enhances impact.
-Media coverage can be amplified through social platforms, website content, and other channels.
-This creates a broader and more sustained presence.
+Media coverage can be amplified through social platforms and website content, similar to full-funnel PR strategies.

 PR is not a standalone effort.